 This is what the Blue Nile falls look like in low tides...

 And at sunset…

-The next day at the market I met the most beautiful maiden from the Amhara region famed for stunning and beautiful women.
+Before I left the market, I met the most beautiful maiden from the Amhara region famed for stunningly beautiful women.
 She did not wear the noisy makeup of a city girl, and the innocence of her countenance, genuineness of her smile, the fitting of her native gown, bright brown eyes and bead-decorated neck told me that the Blue Nile Falls isn’t the only reason I’ll be returning to Bahir Dar!

 Do you have an interesting travel story?
 Send it across to us at [email protected]

 Let’s plan your next trip together,

 contact us on +234-903-000-1895 or [email protected]

 There are amazing and seriously affordable travel deals here.